arborchurch/arbor-web/site/content/reopening/index.md

 ## How does the RSVP work?

 We want your experience to be as easy as possible, and appreciate your patience as we use this system.
-The RSVP will open on Tuesdays each week on our website; waitlists will be used in case of cancelations.
+The RSVP will open by Tuesdays each week on our website; waitlists will be used in case of cancelations.
 If it's difficult to navigate our system, please let us know!
 Simply email info@arborchurch.com... we are happy to help!

 ## Can I bring my family with me?